xckev/CipherBot/README.md

 # CipherBot

-An open source Discord bot written in python that does all things Cryptography.
-CipherBot helps you encrypt/decrypt secret messages to friends, vote in secure polls, check Cryptocurrency prices, and more!
+An open source Discord bot written in Python that does all things Cryptography.
+CipherBot helps you encrypt/decrypt secret messages to friends, vote in secure polls, check cryptocurrency prices, and more!

 ## Getting Started
  - [Invite this bot to your server!](https://discord.com/api/oauth2/authorize?client_id=996571275919097898&permissions=8&scope=bot)